Discovering equations from data: symbolic regression in dynamical systems: Methodology

 \subsection{Generating synthetic data}

-To accurately compare the five symbolic regression methods described in \autoref{subsec_B_SR_description}, data from the dynamic systems described in \autoref{sec:systems for benchmark} were generated to verify the ability of each symbolic regression model to identify the governing equations of those systems.
-All relevant parameters chosen to generate this data on the dynamics are meant to exemplify the behavior of the given systems, and an exhaustive testing of parameter pairs and the resulting regression from the main methods applied to them are outside the scope of this study.
+To compare the six chosen symbolic regression methods, data from the dynamic systems described in \autoref{sec:systems for benchmark} were generated.
+All relevant parameters to simulate these systems and to implement each algorithm are listed in Appendix \ref{AppendixB}.